 This information will help prepare you for radiation therapy to your chest, including what to expect before, during, and after your treatment.
-You will also learn about side effects and how to care for yourself during
+You will also learn about side effects and how to care for yourself during your treatment.

 You will be getting external beam radiation to treat your cancer.
 A beam of radiation is directed to the tumor site from a treatment machine.
 The beam passes through the body and destroys cancer cells in its path.